-Surrogate minimization in high dimensions
+Surrogate minimization in high dimensions talk as pdf

 Abstract: Image interpretation is an ill-posed inverse problem, requiring inference theory methods for a robust solution.
 Bayesian statistics provides the proper principles of inference to solve the ill-posedness in astronomical images, enabling explicit declaration on relevant information entering the physical models.
 Furthermore, Bayesian methods require the application of models that are moderately to extremely computationally expensive.
 Often, the Maximum a Posteriori (MAP) solution is used to estimate the most probable signal configuration (and uncertainties) from the posterior pdf of the signal given the observed data.
 Locating the MAP solution becomes a numerically challenging problem, especially when estimating a complex objective function defined in an high-dimensional design domain.
 Therefore, there is the need to utilize fast emulators for much of the required computations.
 We propose to use Kriging surrogates to speed up optimization schemes, like steepest descent.
 Kriging surrogate models are built and incorporated in a sequential optimization strategy.
 Results are presented with application on astronomical images, showing the proposed method can effectively search the global optimum.

 Sponsored by the Excellence Cluster Universe, TU Munich:

 2 December 2016 Friday: Steven Gratton (Institute of Astronomy, Cambridge)

 Accurate Inference with Incomplete Information Abstract: This talk will introduce a general scheme for computing posteriors in situations in which only a partial description of the data's sampling distribution is available.
 The method is primarily calculation-based and uses maximum entropy reasoning.

 18 November 2016 Friday: David Yu (MPE):